 |

-Executive summary On 14 July 2023, the German Ministry of Finance (MoF) unexpectedly published a draft bill, referred to as "the Growth Opportunities Act," which would constitute the biggest corporate tax reform in Germany since 2008.
+On 14 July 2023, the German Ministry of Finance (MoF) unexpectedly published a draft bill, referred to as "the Growth Opportunities Act," which would constitute the biggest corporate tax reform in Germany since 2008.
 The draft bill includes the already publicly discussed investment premium, increased research and development (R&D) allowance, changes for partnerships and an expansion of the deduction for tax-loss carryforwards.
 Moreover, the draft proposes changes to the interest deduction limitation and a reporting obligation for domestic tax arrangements.
-Detailed discussion Premium for climate protection investments The premium for climate protection initially contemplated to be introduced for the years 2022 and 2023 is now to be introduced for the years 2024 to 2027.
+Premium for climate protection investments The premium for climate protection initially contemplated to be introduced for the years 2022 and 2023 is now to be introduced for the years 2024 to 2027.
 The premium is to be available for investments in new and existing depreciable movable fixed assets that are part of an energy-saving or energy-management system.
 The premium would amount to up to 15% of the investment, but would be capped at €30 million.
-Increased R&D allowance In case of the existing R&D allowance of 25% of the qualifying expenses, the maximum base is to be tripled to up to €12 million and extended to also cover the acquisition and production costs of depreciable movable fixed assets used in a qualifying R&D project, resulting in a maximum benefit of €3 million.
+In case of the existing R&D allowance of 25% of the qualifying expenses, the maximum base is to be tripled to up to €12 million and extended to also cover the acquisition and production costs of depreciable movable fixed assets used in a qualifying R&D project, resulting in a maximum benefit of €3 million.
 In addition, the draft foresees increasing to 70% the portion of expenses for contract R&D that can be considered in the base of the allowance.
-Tax loss deduction Regarding the utilization of tax losses, the draft proposes several substantial changes: - The tax loss carryback for individual income tax or corporate income tax (CIT) purposes is to be extended to up to three years (currently two years) and the increased amounts of €10 million for an individual and €20 million in case of joint assessment of individuals temporarily introduced as a measure within the COVID-19 pandemic (otherwise €1 million / €2 million) are to be made permanent.
+Regarding the utilization of tax losses, the draft proposes several substantial changes: - The tax loss carryback for individual income tax or corporate income tax (CIT) purposes is to be extended to up to three years (currently two years) and the increased amounts of €10 million for an individual and €20 million in case of joint assessment of individuals temporarily introduced as a measure within the COVID-19 pandemic (otherwise €1 million / €2 million) are to be made permanent.

 - Under current rules, a tax loss carry forward can only be offset against positive income without limitation up to an amount of €1 million.
 To the extent taxable income exceeds €1 million, only 60% of the exceeding amount can be offset against an existing tax loss carryforward (so-called minimum taxation).
 The draft proposes to allow an offset without any limitations for tax years 2024 through 2027 (temporary suspension of minimum taxation).
 From 2028 onward, the minimum taxation is to be reintroduced for the total amount of income exceeding €10 million (currently €1 million) for individuals and €20 million (currently €2 million) in case of joint assessment of individuals.